 If you’re using a Google Nest Wifi or a Google Wifi device, note that when guests use your Wi-Fi network, some of their information (such as IP and MAC addresses and usage data) is associated with your account, and can be seen through your Google Home app, as applicable.

 Limiting guests' ability to access your information

-If you do not set up multi-user functionality on your device so that your speaker or display can recognize your voice (that is, by setting up Voice Match on the device), anyone in your home can ask about information you have made available to your device when they interact with it.
+If you do not set up multi-user functionality on your device so that your speaker or display can recognize your voice (that is, by setting up Voice Match on the device), anyone in your home can ask about information that you’ve made available to your device when they interact with it.
 Additionally, if your device’s multi-user functionality mistakes a recording of your voice or someone else's voice as you, your device may convey your information to that user.

-To prevent others from accessing private information like reminders and calendar entries from your device, you can turn off Personal results in the Google Home app.
+To prevent others from accessing private information like reminders and calendar entries from your device, you can turn off personal results in the Google Home app.
 This can be set device-by-device, so you can give a device in your bedroom different access to your information than a device in your kitchen.